 NOTE: If a person who is a qualifying parent or grandparent also qualifies as your dependent, you may claim that person as a dependent in Box 10, or you may claim that person as a qualifying parent or grandparent in Box 11.
-You may not claim that same person as a dependent and a qualifying parent or grandparent.
+You may not claim that same person in both Box 10 and Box 11.

-You must complete the Dependent Section on page 1, before you can total your exemptions for qualifying parents and grandparents.
+You must complete the Qualifying parents and grandparents section on page 1 (and page 3, if more space is needed), before you can total your exemptions for qualifying parents and grandparents.
 A qualifying parent or grandparent may be any one of the following.